-The Group is mainly exposed to the effect of fluctuations in the currency rates relative to US\$.
+The Group is mainly exposed to the effect of fluctuations in currency rates relative to US\$.
 The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the end of the reporting period for a 1% change in foreign currency rates.
 1% is the sensitivity rate used internally for assessment of the possible change in foreign exchange rates.

-As at December 31, 2022, if the HK\$ had weakened by 1% against the US\$ with all other variables held constant, loss for the year would have been higher by approximately HK\$215.0 million (2021: loss would be higher by HK\$215.0 million), mainly as a result of the translation of US\$ denominated Senior Notes (2021: same).
+As at December 31, 2023, if the HK\$ had weakened by 1% against the US\$ with all other variables held constant, the gain for the year would have been lower by approximately HK\$215.7 million (2022: loss would be higher by HK\$215.0 million), mainly as a result of the translation of US\$ denominated Senior Notes (2022: same).